CyanJoeng/Lighter-ROS-Message/README.md

-# CMG
+# Lighter-ROS-Message
-A lighter massage porter with ROS-like API.
+A Lighter alternative of ROS message library.